-Sincerely, Annie Hedden

-Program Manager Housing Resource Centre, Credit Counselling Service and Community Service Orders
+Sincerely, Annie Hedden Program Manager Housing Resource Centre, Credit Counselling Service and Community Service Orders Clients reached through workshops Debt Management Programs Workshops and Fairs Clients reached \$748,065.43 through CCS Disbursed for clients services back to their creditors

 2019 marked another successful year for clients of the CSO program with 3986 hours of community service contributed to Peterborough City and County.
-Since 1978, the CSO Program, in collaboration with many amazing community empowered justice-involved has individuals to be successful in the completion of their community service.
-In 2019, the CSO support clients continued to by program participate providing opportunities to in placements that enrich meaningful our community.
+Since 1978, the CSO Program, in collaboration with many amazing community empowered justice-involved partners, has individuals to be successful in the completion of their community service.
+In 2019, the CSO continued to support clients bv program providing opportunities to participate in meaningful placements that enrich our community.